War and the Children Left Behind

 Marking the 70th anniversary of the Geneva Conventions, and the 30th anniversary of the Convention on the Rights of the Child, the ICRC invited members of the public to join at this event addressing the situation of children in today's armed conflicts and reflecting on what should be done to ensure that their rights are better protected.

-At this occasion, the recent documentary film Child War Reporters was screened, presenting stories of children whose lives have been disrupted by armed conflict.
+At this occasion, the recent documentary film Child War Reporters (french-only) was screened, presenting stories of children whose lives have been disrupted by armed conflict.
 Entrusted with a camera, children collected testimonies of other wounded children in hospitals and those who lost their parents to war.
 Constructed like a tale, with no images of violence, this deeply moving documentary shows the cruel reality of war through the eyes of children.

 Though the film focuses on the specific case of Yemeni children, it portrays the overall consequences and the effects of war as experienced by children independently from their particular context.
 With its strong and moving message, this documentary kickstarted and illustrated the theme of the event.